By Robin Hattersley Gray ·

-For nearly a decade now, campuses across the nation have been implementing mass notification systems that enable first responders and campus administrators to communicate with their communities during emergencies.
-In fact, many institutions are on their second or third generation of systems.
+For nearly a decade, campuses across the nation have been implementing emergency notification systems that enable first responders and campus administrators to communicate with their communities during emergencies.
+In fact, many institutions are on their second or third generation of alert systems.

-The technology has come a long way since the 2007 Virginia Tech mass shooting that put the world on notice about the importance of emergency alerting.
-Before that, many campuses relied solely on email for mass notification… that is, if they had any mass notification plan at all.
-If they did have more than one system, the solutions usually couldn’t “talk” to each other.
-Now, however, more campuses are integrating their systems so they can more efficiently send out potentially life-saving information.
+Before 2007, many campuses relied solely on email for emergency notification… that is if they had any emergency plans at all.
+If they did have more than one emergency alert system, the solutions usually couldn’t “talk” to each other.
+Now, however, more campuses are integrating their broadcast systems so they can more efficiently send out potentially life-saving information.

-Not only has the technology evolved, so have campus communities’ expectations of how quickly they will receive emergency alerts.
+Not only has the technology evolved, so have school and college communities’ expectations of how quickly they will receive emergency alerts.
 It’s now quite common for students or staff members to complain when they aren’t notified immediately that an emergency has occurred on or near campus.

-Keeping this in mind, this next installment of Campus Safety’s series on technology’s return on investment (ROI) features input from various end users on what they’ve spent recently on their emergency notification systems, how they’ve kept costs under control and the benefits that have resulted from using the technology.
+Keeping this in mind, this next installment of Campus Safety’s series on technology’s return on investment (ROI) features input from various school and university end users on what they’ve spent recently on their emergency broadcast systems, how they’ve kept costs under control and the benefits that have resulted from using the notification technology.

-Because campuses vary widely in size, community type, location and requirements, it’s nearly impossible to develop any rule on how much an emergency notification system will cost.
-One large public university’s recent expenditure on equipment and installation included $90,000 on additional outdoor sirens in areas with poor audibility; $25,000 on more indoor siren interfaces; $40,000 on additional beacons in buildings or rooms without indoor sirens; and $15,000 on additional digital display interfaces.
-The yearly recurring costs for all of that institution’s alert solutions total about $85,000.
+Because school and college campuses vary widely in size, community type, location and requirements, it’s nearly impossible to develop any rule on how much an emergency alert system will cost.
+One large public university’s recent expenditure on equipment and installation included $90,000 on additional outdoor alert sirens in areas with poor audibility; $25,000 on more indoor siren interfaces; $40,000 on additional beacons in school buildings or rooms without indoor sirens; and $15,000 on additional digital display interfaces.
+The yearly recurring costs for all of that college’s emergency alert solutions total about $85,000.

-Texting Solutions Can Be Inexpensive for Some Campuses
+Texting Alert Solutions Can Be Inexpensive for Some School or College Campuses

-These examples clearly show that there is a wide variance of costs associated with emergency notification, but according to Dave Baeder who is manager of mass notification systems for Siemens, texting can be fairly economical.
+These examples clearly show that there is a wide variance of costs associated with emergency alerts, but according to Dave Baeder who is manager of emergency notification systems for Siemens, texting can be fairly economical.

 “If you want to go with something as simple as text messaging, it could cost you pennies per transaction,” he says.

-Baeder warns, however, that there are some significant challenges associated with text messaging for educational institutions.
+Baeder warns, however, that there are some significant challenges associated with emergency apps and text messaging for educational institutions.